ihamzak/MyDiary/README.md

 <code>pip install Django </code>

-If the system doesn't allow you to install Django then use the following commans.
+If the system doesn't allow you to install Django then use the following commands.

 <code>pip install Django --user </code>

-#How to run the project ?
+### How to run the project ?

+Open the prject in command prompt/ terminal and then run the following command to run it locally.

+<code>python manage.py runserver</code>

+If you want to go to admin area used the /admin endpoint and use the following credietails. username = demo password = Demo123456

+To create a new superuser use the following commands.
+<code>python manage.py createsuperuser</code>